wassname/scrape_r_rational/data/cache2/5pazuf.md

 > 10. A golem left on autopilot can be given a set of instructions that allow it to learn.
 After spending several in-game months on it, I have devised a way to give my golems the ability to learn on their own, the ability to reason, and the ability to "improve their own code" so to speak.
 Long story short, I've created a self-improving AI and am slowly endowing my golem army with sentience.
 Tying into point nine, a golem's core will grow larger/stronger as it learns more.
 > 11. If a golem's core is removed, it can be placed into a new golem.
 The new golem will activate, however, the golem's AI will have a hard time adapting to the new body.
 I have decided that I will not be doing much with this, as my golems have expressed unease at the prospect of their cores being damaged.
 I feel like now that I've selfishly given my creations free will, it's only right to adhere to their requests.
 > 12. Though my golems cease to function if I fall unconscious through mental/physical trauma, they can remain active while I sleep if I specifically tell them to.
 In the event that I am about to get knocked unconscious, I can overload my golems with power, giving them a few turns to do things even if I am taken out of the fight.
+>
 > I think that's about everything, so hit me with the munchkinry!
+>
 > If anyone has any questions, I'd be happy to answer.
->

->> **u/Prezombie** [+1] *
+>> **u/Prezombie** [+1]  (9 days later)
 >>
 >> For evil, murder sometime short enough to golemify, have them convert all thier assets into something untraceable before destroying themselves.
+>>
 >> Accelerate their learning by making them compete with each other in autopilot, eg. Have them fight hand to hand to optimize an ideal hand to hand fighter.
+>>
 >> No limit on width?
 Make a golem with really long arms, have it learn to walk on hands.
->>

 ---